-Clip-in hair extensions are a fantastic way to temporarily add layers of volume and length to your hair for hairstyles that not only deliver versatility but fabulosity.
+Clip in human hair extensions Canada are a fantastic way to temporarily add layers of volume and length to your hair for hairstyles that not only deliver versatility but fabulosity.
 Hair extension enthusiast love clip-in hair extensions because they are easy to install and remove quickly which can be especially beneficial if you are attending a special event that commands a showstopping hairdo but you are not necessarily seeking to rock the same hairstyle on the day following the event.

 Unfortunately, as they grow in popularity, clip-in hair extensions so does some of the information that exists about how damaging they can be to your hair.

 Let’s take a closer look at myth versus reality.

 So, what’s the verdict?
 Are clip-in hair extensions safe for your hair?
 The answer is “yes” and “no.”

 Clip-in hair extensions are safe for your hair with proper installation and removal techniques.
 There are a couple things you must do to avoid damaging your hair when wearing these hair extensions.
 Here are the top three actions you can take to safely rock those clip-ins and not damage your hair.

 Choose light weight clip in hair extensions.
 Heavy clip-in wefts that weigh greater than 120 gams can create strain on your hair and scalp.
 If you have thin or fine hair, choose lighter weight clip ins as this will help to spare your hair from unwanted damage.